Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 # X11 (Linux)
 X11 is a distributed systems communication protocol which happens to have graphical output as a side effect

+# reverse proxy (networking)
+It means a computer that is connected directly to the internet.
+A confusing term.

+# Virtual Network Computing (VNC)
+a useful way to connect to a remote desktop when you need a graphical user interface (GUI) to accomplish your task.